WhitLib/election-analysis/README.md

 ![](images/total_votes_cast.png)

 To get the total number of votes cast using Python, the following code snippets were used to:

 1. Initialize the total vote counter and set it to **zero**

 ````
 total_votes = 0
 ````

 2. Iterate through each row of the CSV file and add **one** vote for each row

 ````
+for row in reader:
 total_votes = total_votes + 1
 ````
 3. Print results to the terminal and save to the election analysis text file

 ````
 with open(file_to_save, "w") as txt_file: